andreav/jenkins-docker-qa/README.md

-This project is a starter kit for setting up a Jenkins docker installation on Windows and related CI/CD and QA utilities
+This project is a starter kit for setting up a Jenkins docker installation for CI and QA.

 Tools integrated: